 Deploy this setting by using Group Policy and Microsoft 365 Apps for enterprise administrative templates, or by using the Cloud Policy service for Microsoft 365.

 If you use the Office policy setting Use the Sensitivity feature in Office to apply and view sensitivity labels and set this to Enabled, there are some situations where the AIP add-in might still load in Office apps.
 Blocking the add-in from loading in each app prevents this happening.

 Alternatively, you can interactively disable or remove the Microsoft Azure Information Protection Office Add-in from Word, Excel, PowerPoint, and Outlook.
 This method is suitable for a single computer, and ad-hoc testing.
 For instructions, see View, manage, and install add-ins in Office programs.

 Whichever method you choose, the changes take effect when Office apps restart.

 If after making these changes the Sensitivity button doesn't display on the Office ribbon, check whether sensitivity labeling has been turned off with the Use the Sensitivity feature in Office to apply and view sensitivity labels Office policy setting.
-Although this isn't the default configuration, an administrator might have explicitly set this configuration by using Group Policy or by directly editing the registry.
+Although this isn't the default configuration for Office apps, an administrator might have explicitly set this configuration by using Group Policy or by directly editing the registry.

 Feature parity for built-in labeling and the AIP add-in for Office apps

 Many of the labeling features supported by the AIP add-in are now supported by built-in labeling.
-For a more detailed list of capabilities, minimum versions that might be needed, and configuration information, see Manage sensitivity labels in Office apps.
+For a detailed list of available capabilities and configuration information, see Manage sensitivity labels in Office apps.
 To support a specific feature, you might need to change your Office update channel.